infitx-org/profile-cd/README.md

 ## Specifying the conditions

-The conditions for the images to be updated are specified in the manifest files in the [updatecli.d](updatecli.d) directory.
+The conditions for the images to be updated are specified in the manifest files in the [.updatecli](.updatecli) directory.
 The files are named after the images they are tracking.
 The conditions are specified in the `sources.image.spec.versionfilter` property as a semver range: